As I said in yesterday’s post, Plato used three images to explain his theory of the Forms. The first was the myth of the cave.

 As move from top to bottom, you find more reality and more knowledge.
 For example suppose you only know the shadow of a horse, in that, are at the bottom (A).
 The shadow has very little reality—it depends on the horse casting the shadow—and it provides little knowledge.
 If you now see an actual horse you have moved up one level (B).
 You know more about horses and the actual horse has more reality than its shadow.
 If you move further upward to (C) you are in the realm of understanding, the realm of mathematical ideas.
 Finally, as you proceed upward you arrive at the world of forms (D), the highest of which is the form of the good.

 Finally, Plato says that just as the sun illuminates the entire physical world so too, by analogy, does the idea of the good illuminate all of reality.
-Thus the entire material, temporal world that we usually see is less real than the immaterial, non-temporal.
+Thus the material, temporal world that we live in is less real than the immaterial, non-temporal.

 I don’t know if I hope Plato is right or not.
 But if he is, then dinner is not that important.